-The name of school district will, with the assistance of its Title I schools, build parents' capacity for strong family engagement by providing materials and training on such topics as literacy training and using technology (including education about the harms of copyright piracy) to help parents work with their children to improve their children's academic achievement.
+The will, with the assistance of its Title I schools, build parents' capacity for strong family engagement by providing materials and training on such topics as literacy training and using technology (including education about the harms of copyright piracy) to help parents work with their children to improve their children's academic achievement.
 Assistance will also be provided to parents in understanding the following topics:

-- The challenging State academic standards
+- The challenging State academic standards.

-- The State and local academic assessments including alternate assessments
+- The State and local academic assessments including alternate assessments.

-- The requirements of Title I, Part A
+- The requirements of Title I, Part A.

-- How to monitor their child's progress
+- How to munitor their child's progress.

 - How to work with educators

-(Describe/List activities, such as workshops, conferences, classes, online resources, if trained by the Georgia Department of Education in Academic Parent-Teacher Teams (APTT), and any equipment or other materials that may be necessary to support parents in helping their student's academic success.)
+(Describe/List activities, such as workshops, conformers, classes, ordine resources, if trained by the Georgia Department of Education in Academic Parent-Teacher Teams (APTT), and any equipment or other materials that may be necessary to support parents in helping their student's academic success.)